Neural Control and Coordination — NEET 2027 | 2–3 Questions Per Exam, Free Bilingual Practice

 Frequently Asked Questions

-MedicNEET has 265 questions for Neural control and coordination, including 190 MCQs, 35 Assertion-Reason questions, and 40 NEET 2025-style long-form questions.
+MedicNEET has 265 questions for Neural Control and Coordination, including MCQs, Assertion-Reason questions, and NEET 2025-style long-form questions — all free in bilingual Hindi & English.

-Neural control and coordination carries approximately 3% weightage in NEET, based on analysis of the last 10 years of papers.
-It falls under the Human Physiology unit of Class 11 Biology.
+Neural Control and Coordination carries approximately 3% weightage in NEET (2–3 questions, 8–12 marks), based on analysis of the last 10 years of papers.